mjpernot/merge-repo/README.md

   * "to_line" is one or more email addresses to receive emails from the program.
   * "log_file" is the directory path and log file name for the program.

+  Note:  Ensure directories exist or are created for work_dir, err_dir, archive_dir, quar_dir, and log_file.

 ```
 cd config
 cp merge.py.TEMPLATE merge.py